Author Archives: Tom Fuerst

 We may not have Levirate Marriages in our world, but there are other ways in which the vulnerable in our society still fall through the cracks.
 We need to be aware of the ways in which our own self-gratification, our drive for more things, our obsession with cheap prices, etc. perpetuates societal injustices, and even (yes, still in our world) the abuse and neglect of women.

-Tom Fuerst ~ It’s Always Abuse, Not Just When It Involves a Child
+It’s Always Abuse, Not Just When It Involves A Child by Tom Fuerst

 Ed Stetzer also wrote an important article that highlighted the weakness of the anonymous author’s confession – namely, that it doesn’t go far enough.
 The anonymous youth pastor doesn’t actually acknowledge that he is not just involved in a run-of-the-mill act of marital infidelity, but he’s actually participating in child abuse.